nerc-project/nerc-docs/docs/get-started/best-practices/best-practices.md

 disclosure of which would not cause material harm to you, your users and your institution.
 Your institution may have already classified and categorized data and implemented security policies and guidance for each category.
-If your project includes sensitive data and information then you might need to contact NERC’s admin as soon as possible to discuss other potential options.
+If your project includes sensitive data and information then you might need to contact NERC's admin as soon as possible to discuss other potential options.

 - [Backups and/or snapshots](../../openstack/backup/backup-with-snapshots.md)